 The best bit was at the end, though, when we came back towards the villa to find the fountains were tied in with a selection of classical music.
 It was all very restful and a much needed rest, too, after all that walking around.

-the garden from the winds.
-The glass had to come out as too many birds were being
+That screen-like structure originally had glass panels to shield the garden from the winds.
+The glass had to come out as too many birds were being killed, flying into the wall they couldn't see. |

 When the symphony finished I sat looking around, thinking how lucky we were to have seen this wonderful place.